Poppulo

 As globalization continues apace, multicultural workplaces have become the norm, and as younger employees (Millennials and Generation Z) join the workforce we’re also seeing more multi-generational workplaces.

-Building relationships and common purpose between all the different groups in an organization can have a positive effect on work culture and can encourage better employee relations.
+Building relationships and common purpose between all the different groups in an organization can have a positive effect on work culture and can encourage better employee communication and relations.

 Gain a better understanding of the workforce

-Two-way communications – through enabling comments on newsletter articles, sending out regular surveys, inviting feedback on organizational changes – opens up the door for organizations to get to know employees better which in turn leads to middle managers who understand what their employees are thinking, which in turn leads to better-informed decision making.
+Two-way communications – through enabling comments on newsletter articles, sending out regular surveys, inviting feedback on organizational changes – opens up the door for organizations to get to know employees better which in turn leads to internal communicators who understand what their employees are thinking, which in turn leads to better-informed decision making.

 A LinkedIn survey revealed that for many employees, having a sense of purpose is a key factor in whether they're happy in their job: 74% of participants said they wanted to feel that what they do in their job matters.